andymckay/blog/_posts/2025-02-02-a-salute-for-elon.md

 At this point my car is over 6.5 years old, the money already went to Tesla.
 Tesla's board is trying to pay [Musk $50 billion dollars](https://www.forbes.com/sites/roberthart/2024/06/13/heres-whats-next-after-musk-claims-tesla-shareholders-approve-massive-pay-package/).
 But every repair, every time I use a super charger, that money goes to Tesla and a bit to Musk.
 Just driving around in a Tesla associates me with that person.

 So we took a loss, sold the car and bought a Kia EV6.
 Very happy with it so far.
 Is Kia perfect?
 No, no  large car company is.

-Tesla sent a survey after we sold it and I made my point in that survey.
-When they asked why I bought a Kia I replied simply "The company isn't run by a Nazi".
+Tesla sent a survey after we sold it, when they asked why I bought a Kia I replied simply "The company isn't run by a Nazi".